simon-ritchie/apysc/docstring_markdowns/apysc/_type/number_value_interface.md

 **[Parameters]**

 - `other`: *
-  - Other value to compare.
+  - The other value to compare.
 Builtin types, Int, and Number class instances are acceptable.

 <hr>

 **[Returns]**

 - `result`: Boolean
-  - If this value is less than or equal to a specified value, then True will be returned.
+  - If this value is less than or equal to a specified value, this interface returns True.

 ### `__lt__` method docstring